 Outdoor dining ideas are all the rage right now, and it's a trend that's only going to get bigger.
-So, use patio ideas to create a place fit for a feast with a new table and chairs set-up.
+So, for your patio, create a place fit for a feast with a new table and chairs setup.

 And check out that gorgeous ochre-hued wall – it adds an instant dose of sunshine to the scene, whatever the weather.
 Patio furniture is also a great way to add a splash of color, but if you're feeling a little less brave, channel your inner maximalist through bold patterned dinnerware instead.

-20. Stage a stylish set-up on a raised patio
+28. Stage a stylish setup on a raised patio

 If you're undertaking a landscaping project as part of your patio redesign, consider raising part of the plot to create a feature of the space.

-Fancy recreating the scene as part of your patio ideas?
-Our guide to the best sun loungers is a good place to start.
+If you want to recreate the scene as part of your patio ideas, our guide to the best sun loungers is a good place to start.

 If you prefer relaxing in the shade rather than soaking in the sun, a fully-covered patio could be perfect for you.
 This one combines a pared-back wooden structure against a terracotta wall, resulting in a stylish, Tuscan-inspired scene.

 Bring shade-loving plants into the scheme for extra foliage.
-Potted varieties for your patio ideas will add to the indoor-outdoor feel.
+Potted varieties will add to the indoor-outdoor feel.

 Cocoon-style egg chairs are super snug for chilly evenings and look fantastic.
 It's no wonder they're so on-trend.

-The wall space surrounding your patio is just as useful as the floor, so make the most of it by adding screens, trellises or wall planters.
-They'll make a feature of the space and it means you can fit even more greenery into your garden on a vertical scale.
+If you've seen our vertical garden ideas, you'll know that the wall space surrounding your patio is just as useful as the floor.
+So, make the most of it by adding screens, trellises or wall planters.
+They'll make a feature of the space and it means you can fit even more greenery into your plot.